itsspriyansh/GSoC24/SPECIFICATIONS.md

     - `--avd` flag which will trigger the script to launch the AVD.
 At first, a list of all the available AVDs will be shown to the user.
 Upon selecting an option, the selected AVD will be launched.

-    - `--show` flag which will display a list of all the connected devices.
+    - `--list` flag which will display a list of all the connected devices.

+    - If no flag is passed, then a list of all the connected devices will be shown and user will be asked if they want to connect to an AVD or a real device wirelessly.

     ```bash
     # to connect with real device